jlovegren0/aermod/README.md

 can be performed using a “brute force” approach: construct a number of operating schedules thought to be representative; run AERMOD for each of the selected schedules, using the EMISFACT or HOUREMIS cards; and then tabulate the design value for each AERMOD run.
-There are two basic problems with such an approach: first, the samples will not be random;
+There are three basic problems with such an approach: first, the samples will not be random;
-and second, the maximum number of simulations is constrained by the computing overhead associated with re-running AERMOD for each simulation.
+second, the maximum number of simulations is constrained by the computing overhead associated with re-running AERMOD for each simulation; and third, the results will not be reproducible.

+This package enables random, fast, and reproducible Monte Carlo simulations to be run for regulatory applications.

 ## Implementation Details